All Episodes

 Well, just read the Constitution.

-Look at some of the magnitude of the violations, and if you look at uh Article 1, Section 8 of the United States Constitution, it lists the activities for which Congress can tax and spend for.
+And if you look at Article I, Section 8 of the United States Constitution, it lists the activities for which Congress can tax and spend for.

 And nowhere on that list is authority for Congress to tax and spend for prescription drugs, Social Security, public education, farm subsidies, bank bailouts, business bailouts, food stamps, and other activities that represent about two-thirds of all that the Congress spends money on.

-James Madison, as I mentioned last hour, James Madison, the acknowledged father of the Constitution, he explained in Federalist Paper 45 that the powers delegated, and I'm actually reading what he said in Federal's uh 45.
+James Madison, as I mentioned last hour, James Madison, the acknowledged father of the Constitution, he explained in Federalist Paper 45 that the powers delegated, and I'm actually reading what he said in Federalist 45, he said, the powers delegated by the proposed Constitution to the federal government are few and defined.

 Those which are to remain to state governments are numerous and indefinite.

-The former powers, those that we've given to the Congress or the Federal Government, are to be exercised principally on external objects such as war, peace, negotiation, and foreign commerce.
+The former powers, those that we've given to the Congress or the federal government, are to be exercised principally on external objects such as war, peace, negotiation, and foreign commerce.

 The powers reserved to the several states will extend to all objects which in the ordinary course of affairs concern the lives and liberties and the properties of the people and the internal order and improvement and prosperity of the state.